macmotp/money/readme.md

 use Macmotp\Money;
 use Macmotp\Currency;

-// Amounts are in cents (or lowest atomic value)!
+// Amounts are always in cents (or lowest minor unit)!
 $amount = 100;

 // All Currencies adopt ISO 4217 standard